ardeora-cmu/Project5/README.md

 ### Part 2 Summary

-In Part 2, you will submit one IntelliJ project named Project5/Part_2/Project5Spark.
-It will contain only one Java source file named TempestAnalytics.java.
-TempestAnalytics.java will contain logic for each of the following tasks.
-In other words, you do not need separate directories for these tasks.
 Simply add each task to the code in the file TempestAnalytics.java.
-That one file will contain all of the functionality listed here as separate tasks.
+This one file will contain all of the functionality listed here as separate tasks.

+Include your labelled and well-formatted code in the pdf submission.
+Include an output interaction as well.
+The interaction will show the results of searching for the word "love" in "The Tempest".

-### Documentation (6 Points)
+### Documentation

 TempestAnalytics.java needs to be well documented.
 It must begin with the author's name and an overall description.
 Each line of code needs to be described in your own words.

 ### Task 0.
-(2 points)

 Using the count method of the JavaRDD class, display the number of lines in "The Tempest".
 For the display, use System.out.println().

 ### Task 1.
-(2 points)

 Using the split method of the java String class and the flatMap method of the JavaRDD class, use the count method of the JavaRDD class to display the number of words in The Tempest.